hk-speedrunning/HK-Rules/route-notes/Any% (1.4.3.2+ Spore Shroom／Deepnest).md

 ## THK Scream
 - head left from Herrah (optional geo rocks if you’re still below 250)
+- before leaving Beast’s Den, bench and remove Shaman Stone for Spore Shroom (don’t overcharm, your soul is just going to healing)
 - head to top right for stag station
 - buy stag, firebell/cdashbell/lookdown for faster stag, stag to Dirtmouth
 - head down well, right to Black Egg Temple